Updated July 15, 2022.

 That is a lot of line items to pack into one bill, and as such the text usually runs hundreds of pages.

-In fiscal year 2022, the bill includes hiring, weapons and equipment procurement, training, internal reporting on several topics, and dozens of projects within the DOD’s various agencies and service branches, such as major weapon systems assessments, ship building programs, and updates on the F-35 program.
+In fiscal year 2023, the bill includes hiring, weapons and equipment procurement, training, internal reporting on several topics, and dozens of projects within the DOD’s various agencies and service branches, such as major weapon systems assessments and ship building programs.
 Each year, members of the House and Senate Armed Services Committees take the lead drafting these various parts of the base bill.

 If DOD or defense-related programs need to be funded, they will be mentioned in the NDAA.